 Recreational therapy occurs at least once per day and includes activities such as yoga and physical therapy.

 Continuing Care and Levels of Treatment

 At Red River Hospital, discharge planning begins the moment the patient enters the hospital.
 This is done to ensure the transition process to the next level of care is as smooth as possible.
 The discharge plan is consistently reviewed and updated throughout the individual’s stay so that when the time for discharge arrives the patient is already set up for the next step in his or her recovery process.
-Prior to discharge each patient is referred for outpatient medication management and therapy services.
-We encourage all patients to step-down into our outpatient program, which provides a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
-At Red River, our outpatient program Pathways provides onsite therapy, supervised medication management, and coping skills to those who are in need of a structured plan to return to life’s daily routines.
+Prior to discharge, each patient is referred for outpatient medication management and therapy services.
+We encourage all patients to step-down into our outpatient treatment, which provides a partial hospitalization program (PHP) and an intensive outpatient program (IOP).
+At Red River’s treatment center in Wichita Falls, our outpatient treatment option, Pathways provides onsite therapy, supervised medication management, and coping skills to those who are in need of a structured plan to return to life’s daily routines.
 Pathways offers support to those who are clearing the path to emotional wellness and it is our goal to help patients start to rebuild their lives.
-In some instances an individual is going to require 24 hour care and will no longer be able to return home.
+In some instances, an individual is going to require 24-hour care and will no longer be able to return home.
 If this is the case we will work with you and your loved ones to determine the most appropriate placement.

 Helping Seniors for 40+ Years